awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-cakephp-tutorial.md

 this is output
 ```

-On Linux and macOS, use your preferred shell and package manager\.
+On Linux and macOS, you can use your preferred shell and package manager\.
 On Windows 10, you can [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows\-integrated version of Ubuntu and Bash\.

-CakePHP requires PHP 5\.5\.9 or newer, and the `mbstring` and `intl` extensions for PHP\.
-In this tutorial we use PHP 7\.0 and the corresponding Elastic Beanstalk platform version\.
-Install PHP and Composer by following the instructions at [Setting up your PHP development environment](php-development-environment.md)\.
+CakePHP 4 requires PHP 7\.2 or later\.
+It also requires the PHP extensions listed in the official [CakePHP installation](https://book.cakephp.org/4/en/installation.html) documentation\.
+Follow the instructions in the [Setting up your PHP development environment](php-development-environment.md) topic to install PHP and Composer\.

 ## Launch an Elastic Beanstalk environment<a name="php-cakephp-tutorial-launch"></a>